vjoel/tupelo/doc/faq.md

 2. With only three basic operations, how is it possible to perform more general database queries?

   A querying client can write a tuple that represents a query, and a responding client can take that tuple, perform the query, and write a response.
-See [example/subspaces/addr-book.rb](example/subspaces/addr-book.rb).
+See [example/subspaces/addr-book.rb](example/subspaces/addr-book.rb) and [example/sqlite](example/sqlite).

 3. Do I have to worry about retrying operations?
 What about idempotence to ensure that retried operations have no ill effects?